opencog/docker/opencog/lang-pairs/README.md

 This demos only the very first step of a much longer and more complicated learning system.
 That system aims to extract syntactic and semantic structure from arbitrary data (not just text).
-Docker demos of these later stages will be set up "any day now" (This is a sarcastic expression meaning "probably not soon".
+The second step can be found in the [`lang-mst`](../lang-mst) directory.
+Docker demos for later stages will be set up "any day now" (The expression "any day now" is a sarcastic remark, popular in Texas, meaning "not soon".
 The learning system is a work in progress, and is unstable.)

 A beginning user should run the demo "manually" the first time, in order to get familiar with the basic steps.
 Instructions for a fully automated